-Regular training and learning opportunities for staff on the subject of SEND and SEND teaching are provided both in school and from external agencies (this covers the Code of Practice, Autism training and Dyslexic training).
+Regular training and learning opportunities for staff on the subject of SEND and SEND teaching are provided both in school and from external agencies (this covers the Code of Practice, Autism training and Speech and Language).
 Staff members are encouraged to attend voluntary twilight and Inset training to further develop skills and knowledge.